South Carolina Code of Laws

 SECTION 17-15-50.
 Amendment of order.

-The court may, at any time after notice and hearing, amend the order to impose additional or different conditions of release.
+The court with jurisdiction of the offense, at any time after notice and hearing, may amend the order to impose additional or different conditions of release.

 SECTION 17-15-55.
 Reconsideration by circuit court of bond set by summary court; subsequent violent offenders.